Social Consciousness

 Social Consciousness Principles

-- Fairness considerations should be a fundamental element of impact assessment and of development planning—preferably operating from PUER.
+- Fairness: Fundamental in impact assessment and development planning, preferably operating from PUER.

-- Many of the social effects of planned interventions are predicted in advance, preferably in a strategic thinking (business model).
+- Prediction: Social effects of planned interventions predicted in advance, preferably through strategic thinking.

-- Planned interventions changed to reduce their negative social effects and enhance their positive effects.
+- Modification: Planned interventions adjusted to reduce negative social effects and enhance positive ones.

-- SIA should be an integral part of the development process, involved in all stages from inception to follow-up audit–this is the technology monitoring.
+- Integration: SIA should be integral to the development process, involved in all stages from inception to follow-up audit.

 Further Principles

-- In all planned interventions and their assessments, avenues enveloped to build the social and human capital of local communities and to strengthen democratic processes.
+- Community Building: Planned interventions should build social and human capital and strengthen democratic processes.

-- Local knowledge, experience, and acknowledgment of different local cultural values incorporated in any assessment.
+- Local Knowledge: Incorporate local knowledge, experience, and cultural values in assessments.

-- There should be no use of violence, harassment, intimidation or undue force in connection with the assessment or implementation of a planned intervention, and
+- Non-Violence: No use of violence, harassment, intimidation, or undue force in assessments or implementations.

 SIA Principles Detailing

-Observations in key International Agreements and declarations that contain notable statements are key Ultimate Enterprise.
-SIA is a very complicated process because it involves people’s synergy or discord; sometimes loss of life, leadership has to take it seriously in order to achieve a synergistic move, rather than discords!
-The key point to remember is postulated by Jessica Glicken Turnley8 that “SIA can conduct at any stage in a decision-making process”; she concluded by citing Endter-Wada et al.9.
+Jessica Glicken Turnley7 states, “SIA can be conducted at any stage in a decision-making process,” citing Endter-Wada et al8.
 “As an ongoing, process-oriented assessment approach… where scientific analysis is continuous and used to evaluate the outcomes of management decisions and to revise and improve future management actions.”

-SIA is about researching for facts about society’s impact experience; therefore, research & development (R&D) is the foundation not only in SIA but also to the rest of the accompanying links covered in this book, and Research & Development discussed next.
+SIA involves researching society’s impact experience, making research & development (R&D) foundational not only in SIA but also in accompanying links covered in this book.

 - Frank Vanclay: SOCIAL IMPACT ASSESSMENT: International Principles – ©2003-International Association for Impact Assessment (IAIA) – Special Publication Series No. 2, accessed from http://www.iaia.org/publicdocuments/special-publications/sp2.pdf?AspxAutoDetectCookieSupport=1. ↩︎